 Recommendation 2: Protect the IOC/RCRC Terms in as many Languages as Feasible

 The GAC has proposed that the IOC and RCRC “names should be protected in multiple languages—all translations of the listed names in languages used on the Internet…The lists of protected names that the IOC and RC/RC have provided are illustrative and representative, not exhaustive.”
 Although the Drafting Team agrees with the notion that the lists provided by the IOC and RCRC were illustrative, protecting the terms in every language on the Internet is not a standard that the Drafting Team believes is feasible to achieve.
-While it is true that the list of languages can be expanded, we recognize that in order to perform a String Similarity Review (as recommended above), a definitive objective list of languages must be created. epresentatives from the IOC and RCRC list . .
+While it is true that the list of languages can be expanded, we recognize that in order to perform a String Similarity Review (as recommended above), a definitive objective list of languages must be created.
+Representatives from the IOC and RCRC have submitted a list of such languages to the Drafting Team.
+The Drafting Team recommends that the list be vetted through appropriate resources to confirm that the terms and translations of such terms are protected under International Treaty or applicable national laws.

 In addition, the Drafting Team also notes that even in the unlikely event that a third party applies for an IOC or RCRC term in a language that was not contained on the list, the IOC or RCRC, as applicable, may still file an applicable objection as set forth in the Applicant Guidebook.